Liminal Being Doula Service - End of life planning death and mortality doula.

 This work lives in all of that.
 The practical and the profound.
 The human and the mysterious.
 The threshold between life and death, and all the liminal spaces in between.

-That’s the work.
-And that’s the name.
+The work.
+And the name.

 MEDIA